-- "ADRs" are to the American depositary receipts that may evidence the ADSs; - "ADSs" are to the American depositary shares, each of which represents class A ordinary shares; - "BVI" are to the British Virgin Islands; - "Beike", "we", "us", "our company" and "our" are to KE Holdings Inc., our Cayman Islands holding company and its subsidiaries, its consolidated variable interest entities and the subsidiaries of the consolidated variable interest entities; - "CAGR" are to compound annual growth rate; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - "class A ordinary shares" are to our class A ordinary shares, par value US\$0.0001 per share; - "class B ordinary shares" are to our class B ordinary shares, par value US\$0.0001 per share; - "GTV" of our platform are to gross transaction value, which is calculated as the total value of all transactions we facilitated on our platform and evidenced by contracts, including the value of the existing home transactions, new home transactions and emerging and other services, regardless of whether the transactions are actually closed. - "mobile monthly active users" or "mobile MAU" are to the sum of (i) the number of accounts that have accessed our platform through our Beike or Lianjia mobile app (with duplication eliminated) at least once during a month, and (ii) the number of Weixin users that have accessed our platform through our Weixin mini programs at least once during a month.
-The numbers of our mobile MAU are calculated using internal company data that has not been independently verified, and we treat each mobile app account and Weixin user account as a separate user for purposes of calculating mobile MAU, although some individuals may use more than one accounts, may share the same account with other individuals, and/or may use both our mobile apps and Weixin mini programs to access our platform.
-Average mobile MAU is calculated by the arithmetic average of the mobile MAU during the applicable period; - "ordinary shares" are to our class A and class B ordinary shares, par value US\$0.0001 per share; - "our VIEs" are to Beijing Lianjia Real Estate Brokerage Co., Ltd., Tianjin Xiaowu Information & Technology Co., Ltd., and Beijing Yiju Taihe Technology Co., Ltd.; - "our WFOEs" are to Beike Jinke (Tianjin) Technology Co., Ltd., Beike (Tianjin) Investment Co., Ltd., Beike (China) Investment Holdings Limited and Jinbei (Tianjin) Technology Co., Ltd.; - "RMB" and "Renminbi" are to the legal currency of China; - "SaaS" are to software-as-a-services; - "Tencent" are to Tencent Holdings Limited and its subsidiaries; and - "US\$", "U.S. dollars", "\$", and "dollars" refer to the legal currency of the United States.
+- "ADRs" are to the American depositary receipts that may evidence the ADSs; - "ADSs" are to the American depositary shares, each of which represents class A ordinary shares; - "BVI" are to the British Virgin Islands; - "Beike", "we", "us", "our company" and "our" are to KE Holdings Inc., our Cayman Islands holding company and its subsidiaries, its consolidated variable interest entities and the subsidiaries of the consolidated variable interest entities; - "CAGR" are to the compound annual growth rate; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - "class A ordinary shares" are to our class A ordinary shares, par value US\$0.00002 per share; - "class B ordinary shares" are to our class B ordinary shares, par value US\$0.00002 per share; - "GTV" of our platform, for a given period, are to gross transaction value, which is calculated as the total value of all transactions we facilitated on our platform and evidenced by signed contracts as of the end of the period, including the value of the existing home transactions, new home transactions and emerging and other services, and including transactions that are contracted but pending closing at the end of period. - "mobile monthly active users" or "mobile MAU" are to the sum of (i) the number of accounts that have accessed our platform through our Beike or Lianjia mobile app (with duplication eliminated) at least once during a month, and (ii) the number of Weixin users that have accessed our platform through our Weixin mini programs at least once during a month.
+The number of our mobile MAU is calculated using internal company data that have not been independently verified, and we treat each mobile app account and Weixin user account as a separate user for the purpose of calculating mobile MAU, although some individuals may use more than one accounts, may share the same account with other individuals, and/or may use both our mobile apps and Weixin mini programs to access our platform.
+Average mobile MAU is calculated as the arithmetic average of the mobile MAU during the applicable period; - "ordinary shares" are to our class A and class B ordinary shares, par value US\$0.00002 per share;

+- "our VIEs" are to Beijing Lianjia Real Estate Brokerage Co., Ltd., Tianjin Xiaowu Information & Technology Co., Ltd., and Beijing Yiju Taihe Technology Co., Ltd.; - "our WFOEs" are to Beike Jinke (Tianjin) Technology Co., Ltd., Beike (Tianjin) Investment Co., Ltd., Beike (China) Investment Holdings Limited and Jinbei (Tianjin) Technology Co., Ltd.; - "RMB" and "Renminbi" are to the legal currency of China; - "SaaS" are to software-as-a-services; - "Tencent" are to Tencent Holdings Limited and its subsidiaries; and - "US\$", "U.S. dollars", "\$", and "dollars" are to the legal currency of the United States.